-Welcome to the website of the Child Growth Foundation (CGF), the UK’s leading charity focusing on children’s growth and endocrine issues.
+Welcome to the website of the Child Growth Foundation (CGF), a leading UK charity focusing on children's growth and endocrine issues.
 We also have a large and active adult membership.

 On this site, you can find helpful information whether you are a parent whose child has a suspected or diagnosed growth problem, an adult or family member of someone with a growth or endocrine disorder, or a medical professional.

 - Support and encourage all children or adults with growth disorders, and their families, in every way we can

 - Promote and fund research into the causes and cure of growth and endocrine disorders, and publish the results

 - Educate the public and support/advise medical professionals, in the challenges those with growth and endocrine disorders are likely to face

 - Encourage medical professionals at all levels to monitor growth and development.
 We provide training and equipment to ensure that all growth measuring is undertaken accurately and appropriately

 If you would like more information on the activities of the Foundation, or have any concerns and would like some advice please contact us.

 We are now recruiting adults and children with Sotos to take part in our research which aims to investigate the cognitive profile of individuals with Sotos syndrome.
 The research is based at the University of Sheffield and is supervised by Dr Megan Freeth and Dr Elizabeth Milne.
 We are interested in hearing from families across the UK and we are hoping to recruit as many people as possible so that we can gain a really good understanding of the cognitive profile of Sotos syndrome.

 We are pleased to announce that we have been awarded a grant from Genetic Disorders UK, to help towards the financing of our annual convention.